monteilhet/vagrant_box/README.md

-# materials for vagrant box
+# materials to make a vagrant box

 ## VM settings